skramm/homog2d/docs/homog2d_manual.md

 This class holds a set of points and models an arbitrary set of joined segments.
 It can be either open or closed (last points joins first one).
-If closed, and if it does not intersect itself, the it can be used to model a polygon.
+If closed, and if it does not intersect itself, then it can be used to model a polygon.
 It can be seen as a wrapper over a vector of points.
 ```C++
 Polyline pl1;                  // default is open